Making Sugar Crystals

 - Remove from heat and let cool for 10 minutes.

-- Pour into clear measuring cup.
-This makes it easy for your child to view as well as easier to pour into the clear glass jar.
+- Pour into a measuring cup.
+A clear measuring cup makes it easy for your child to view as you pour into the clear glass jar.

-We found string to be the most difficult.
+- We found string to be the most difficult.
 The white kitchen string floated and the twine touched the glass which caused it to get stuck on the glass.
+I just read a tip where you can tie the kitchen string to a lifesaver to keep it from floating!
+If you are not eating it, a small paper clip will work too.

 crystals above.
 On the other hand, if you put too much dye it is harder to see the crystals forming.